about Bird needs shelter

 project

-The structure of Bird needs shelter is formed by four imaginary characters, each of which represents a way in which you can stand in life: hunter, gastronome, scientist and artist.
-For hunter, I approached the bird from the hunter's perspective and how you can control and dominate nature.
-For gastronome I looked for ways to prepare poultry and enjoy the taste of their meat.
-For scientist I considered the bird from an ornithological scientific perspective, to collect species and to be able to categorize them into systems and tables.
-And for artist, I approached the bird from a poetic point of view and gave room to my admiration for their beauty and their capability to fly.
+The structure of Birds Need Shelter is formed by four imaginary characters, each representing a different way of approaching life: hunter, gastronome, scientist, and artist.
+For the hunter, I approached the bird from the perspective of the hunter and how you can control and dominate nature.
+For the gastronome, I looked for ways to prepare poultry and enjoy the taste of their meat.
+For the scientist, I considered the bird from an ornithological scientific perspective, to collect species and categorize them into systems and tables.
+And for the artist, I approached the bird from a poetic point of view and gave space to my admiration for their beauty and their ability to fly.

 Wilmering's œuvre comprises projects, installations, collages, photography, paintings and text works.
 He also produces numerous artists' books.
 In his work, he continually investigates, not without humour, his position as both person and artist.
 The mirror-effect between the artist and his public is an important element in his work.
 In his collages, he takes his images out of context in the same way as he repeatedly takes himself, as an artist, out of the context of general artistic practice.
 Photography is a recurring element within his different series.